Has the air conditioner in your automobile recently failed you?

 Receiver/Dryer

-The receiver/dryer is in charge of removing moisture from the refrigerant now that it’s in a liquid state.
-It does this by filtering it through desiccants, a moisture-absorbing substance.
+The receiver/dryer is in charge of removing moisture from the refrigerant now that it’s in a fluid state.
+It does this by filtering it through desiccants, a moisture-absorbing material.

 If you ever discovered a small pouch in a medication bottle or new shoes, it’s essentially the same substance.